-The yerba maté plant, which is really a tree, is an evergreen from the Holly family that grows in the subtropical forests of South America.
-The yerba maté tree, from the Aquifoliacae family, stands between 6 to 8 meters tall, being able to reach even 15 meters.
-There are many different species in the family, the Ilex gender having more than 550, the holly plant included, 280 species found in South America, 60 of which occur in southern Brazil.
-Only 3 species though are used in the mate industry (I. paraguariensis, I. angustifolia, I. amara), Ilex Paraguariensis being the most important.
-The mate plant, due to the widespread genetic variety of the Ilex family, may have white or light purple stems, and thick waxy leaves that may present dented or smooth edges.
+The yerba mate plant is an evergreen tree from the Aquifoliaceae family, which includes holly that grows in the subtropical forests of South America; specifically northern Argentina, Paraguay, Uruguay, and southern Brazil.
+The tree stands between 6 to 8 meters tall, sometimes reaching as high as 15 meters.
+There are many different species in the family; the Ilex genus having more than 550, in South America there are 280 species, 60 of which occur in southern Brazil.
+Only 3 species are used in the maté industry (I. paraguariensis, I. angustifolia, & I. amara); Ilex paraguariensis being the most important.

 Size and Shape of the Trees and Leaves

-The factor that characterizes the size and shape of the yerba maté trees is the amount of sunlight received.
-In the dense subtropical forest, the fight for sunlight has developed the trees so that they have long slender trunks with a large leafy top.
-This applies to the native yerba maté trees, which develop a longer trunk, reaching 45 feet tall to reach the sunlight.
-The cultivated trees are pruned to spread, creating large bushes, which rarely develop large trunks.
-They are carefully harvested each season to maintain the bush-like shape which eases the labor in harvesting.
+The factor that characterizes the size and shape of yerba maté trees is access to sunlight.
+In the dense subtropical forest, the fight for sunlight has caused the wild trees to have long slender trunks with a large leafy top.
+The cultivated trees are pruned to spread and become bushes that rarely develop large trunks.
+They are carefully harvested each season to maintain the bush-like shape which eases the labour in harvesting.